dino65-dev/Transformers/README.md

 ## Acknowledgments

-- Inspired by nanoGPT and Hugging Face Transformers
+- Inspired by modern transformer architectures and best practices
-- Built with modern transformer architecture best practices
+- Built with PyTorch and Hugging Face ecosystem

-For questions, feature requests, or collaboration opportunities, please open an issue or contact via GitHub.
+- Training infrastructure powered by Ola Krutim AI Pod

 ---

-**Happy training!** 🚀
+**Ready to train your own transformer? 🚀**

+For questions, feature requests, or collaboration opportunities, please open an issue!